285sopes2usac/USAX/docs/building.md

    * Clang's [Static Analyzer] is great

-   * Tilck has a custom plug-in for the Clang's [Static Analyzer] (but currently it's not open source)
+   * usax has a custom plug-in for the Clang's [Static Analyzer] (but currently it's not open source)

 #### How to build with Clang